 Another pairing that works because of balance is this mysterious deep green combined with a rich rose pink.
 What works here is the balance between the masculine green and feminine pink, neither of which are too extreme in either direction.

 A fabulous trio colour combination would be this coral, soft brown and peach.
 Together they conjure up feelings of hugge homeliness.
 Here, the warmth of each colour creates the harmony.
 This combination would be perfect for a living room or bedroom!

-For a full compilation of inspiration, check out 75 Of The Coolest Colour Combinations Of 2019.
+For a full compilation of inspiration, check out 80 Eye-Catching Color Combinations For 2021.

 The Meaning of colors

 We often associate green with nature, health and vitality so it’s no wonder we see this color in environmentally friendly products or natural beauty and health products.
 Use nature inspired hues in your designs to convey a natural feel.

 Red is one of the basic colors is powerful and can convey many different emotions and feelings depending on its context.
 It can invoke passion and love in some but anger and rage in another.
 Universally, red is a color of strength and brands often use it to show power, even dominance.
 My first thought when it comes to red and branding is Coca Cola, and I’m sure no one would argue against their domination of their market.

 Blue – some see blue as a calming color while others associate it with sadness.
 It has of course long been a color to denote masculinity, often campaigns associated with men’s health overwhelmingly use blue.
 A dark navy blue is often used in business campaigns as it conveys a sense of seriousness and professionalism.
 Use navy blue in your design for that corporate feel and conservative look.

 Purple – a traditionally royal color, purple has been associated for centuries with royalty and majesty.
 Purple will always be a color of luxury and it is often used to show opulence or expense.
 To give your designs a luxury feel, incorporate purple throughout.